Mahmehr/Mahmehr/README.md

 - 👋 Hi, I’m @Mahmehr
 - 👀 I’m interested in eocnomic analysis
 - 🌱 I’m currently learning how to work wiht R and use GitHub
-- 💞️ I’m looking to collaborate on economic analysis

 <!---